fullben/java-persistence-benchmark/README.md

 dependencies {
     implementation project(':wss-server-core')
-    implementation project(':wss-data-gen')
     // Dependencies for your persistence solution here }
 ```

 The module itself should implement the application components defined in the `wss-server-core` module.
 For more information on what components and structures are necessary, consult the core module, or the two implementations provided with the original benchmark version (`wss-server-jpa-pg` and `wss-server-ms-jacis`).
+Note that this module should use the same package structure as the core module.
+In order to avoid name collisions, use prefixes or postfixes on your class names.

 Aside from the application implementation, you must also provide a `Dockerfile` and `docker-compose` file for enabling the execution of your implementation in a container environment.
 These files must be defined in the root directory of this project.
 Check the existing implementations there for further information.